aalopezb/Go/README.md

 ## 🚀 How to Run

 ### 1. Build the Docker Image
-docker build -t hello-world-go . docker run -p 8000:8000 hello-world-go
+docker build -t hello_go .
+docker run -p 8000:8000 hello_go
 Open your browser and navigate to: http://localhost:8000

 ## Creator